RoyalNordics/EGO/ai-communication.md

 - TASK-004 - SKIPPED - 2025-03-26 16:30:00 - Create sample SVG files for testing
 - TASK-011 - IN_PROGRESS - 2025-03-29 10:51:00 - Deployment and configuration

+I have documented the deployment steps in `Royal-Nordics-ToDo.md`.
+Please follow the instructions in that file to deploy the frontend to Vercel, the backend to Render, and set up the Supabase PostgreSQL database.

 ---